deawyk/deawyk.github.io/index.md

 Hi and welcome!
 I'm a full-stack Product and Business Analyst with industry experience in real estate & infrastructure and media.

-I work to yield clairvoyance in decision making and find fast and provably optimal solutions to business problems.
+My object is to yield clairvoyance in decision making and I work to design these provably optimal solutions.
 At night, I read, tinker with new ideas, and [sometimes write them down](https://deaw.medium.com/). <br>

-My favorite sources for open data: [Statista](https://www.statista.com/studies-and-reports/industries), [CBRE](https://www.cbre.ca/en/research-and-reports), [Product Hunt](https://www.producthunt.com/), [Chartmetric](https://www.chartmetric.com/music-industry-trends/6mo-report), [VC](https://www.visualcapitalist.com).
+My favourite sources for open data: [Statista](https://www.statista.com/studies-and-reports/industries), [CBRE](https://www.cbre.ca/en/research-and-reports), [Product Hunt](https://www.producthunt.com/), [Chartmetric](https://www.chartmetric.com/music-industry-trends/6mo-report), [VC](https://www.visualcapitalist.com).

-My favorite pieces of writing: [Self-Optimization](https://www.theguardian.com/news/2019/aug/02/athleisure-barre-kale-tyranny-ideal-woman-labour), [The High Is Always the Pain...](https://themorningnews.org/article/the-high-is-always-the-pain-and-the-pain-is-always-the-high), [How to Do What You Love](http://www.paulgraham.com/love.html).
+My favourite pieces of writing: [Self-Optimization](https://www.theguardian.com/news/2019/aug/02/athleisure-barre-kale-tyranny-ideal-woman-labour), [The High Is Always the Pain...](https://themorningnews.org/article/the-high-is-always-the-pain-and-the-pain-is-always-the-high), [How to Do What You Love](http://www.paulgraham.com/love.html).